hamidrezaie2001/patient-priority-with-AHP/README.md

 # patient-priority-with-AHP
-Hierarchical analysis method is proposed in decision-making models with multiple objectives.
+The hierarchical analysis method is proposed in decision-making models with multiple objectives.
 The basis of using this method is to rely on the data and opinions of experts in the field under investigation.
+In the data of the treatment center, 4 types of diseases and medical problems have been reported for patients, and here we are trying to find the importance of each of these 4 cases.